getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 When viewing transactions, you may want to create more curated views.
 Click "Open in Discover" above the table to create a custom query to investigate further.
 For more details, see the full documentation for the Discover [Query Builder](/performance-monitoring/discover-queries/query-builder/).

+## Metrics Sidebar

+The sidebar contains helpful supplementary information about this transaction's [User Misery](/performance-monitoring/performance/metrics/#user-misery), [Apdex](/performance-monitoring/performance/metrics/#apdex), [Throughput](/performance-monitoring/performance/metrics/#throughput-total-tpm-tps), [Latency](/performance-monitoring/performance/metrics/#latency), and more.
+You'll also find a Tag Summary (facet map) for a list of common tags related to this transaction.

 ## Related Issues

 This table will show you all related issues.
 In other words, any errors that are associated with this transaction.
 Click "Open in Issues" to see the full list.

-## Metrics Sidebar

-The sidebar contains helpful supplementary information about this transaction's [Apdex](/performance-monitoring/performance/metrics/#apdex), [User Misery](/performance-monitoring/performance/metrics/#user-misery), Latency, Throughput and more.
-Find a Tag Summary (facet map) here to see common tags related to this transaction.